zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_map - unlink this formula from a word or triple
     \-- assign_phrases
         \-- formula_map - assign the formula to the words and triple
-\-- save
-    \-- save_field_ui_msg_id
-        \-- component - set the update parameters for the component user interface message id
-    \-- save_field_ui_msg_id_vars
-        \-- component - set the update parameters for the component user interface after message id
-    \-- save_field_ui_msg_id_exception
-        \-- component - set the update parameters for the component user interface exception message id
-    \-- save_field_ui_msg_val_exception
-        \-- component - set the update parameters for the component user interface exception message value
-    \-- save_field_wrd_row
-        \-- component - set the update parameters for the word row
-    \-- save_field_wrd_col
-        \-- component - set the update parameters for the word col
-    \-- save_field_wrd_col2
-        \-- component - set the update parameters for the word col2
-    \-- save_field_formula
-        \-- component - set the update parameters for the formula
-    \-- 2
-        \-- component_link - set the update parameters for the view component order_nbr
-    \-- save_all_fields
-        \-- component - save all updated component fields excluding the name, because already done when adding a component
-        \-- component_link - save all updated component_link fields excluding the name, because already done when adding a component_link
-        \-- ref - save all updated reference fields
-        \-- source - save all updated source fields excluding the name, because already done when adding a source
-    \-- generate_ref_text
-        \-- formula - update the database reference text based on the user text
-    \-- generate_usr_text
-        \-- formula - update the user text based on the database reference text
-    \-- is_std
-        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
-    \-- is_used
-        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
-    \-- not_used
-        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
-    \-- add
-        \-- ref - update a ref in the database or update the existing
-    \-- get_similar
-        \-- ref - get a similar reference
-    \-- save
-        \-- ref - update a ref in the database or update the existing
-        \-- verb - TODO return a user message object, so that messages to the user like "use another name" does not case a error log entry
 \-- del
     \-- del_links
         \-- component - delete the view component links of linked to this view component